BawKh/Graduation-Project/README.md

 # OB_Graduation-Project
-My Graduation project with my friend basel khial
+My Graduation project with my friend Osama Elhenawey
 NOTE: install the node packages for this project